 GASTRONOMY is the diner’s sense of the world, and Meals Matter, the blog, provides a focus, through which Michael Symons brings together books, ideas, debates, news and observations.

-Yet finding and sharing food and drink is the most imperative human activity, and economists thought so, too, until the rise of capitalism, which diverted attention to money.
-That might have suited corporations, but they don’t eat.
+Yet finding and sharing food and drink is the most imperative human activity, and economists thought so, too, until capitalism diverted attention to money.
+That might suit corporations, but they don’t eat.

-With the present crisis making the reworking of economic theory from the bottom-up even more timely, here are purchasing suggestions.
+With the present crisis making the bottom-up reworking of economic theory even more urgent, here are purchasing suggestions.

-The book’s originality is why food anthropologist Professor David Sutton generously locates the “potential to upend many orthodoxies”.
+The book’s originality is why food anthropologist Professor David Sutton generously locates its “potential to upend many orthodoxies”.